NeKoRoSYS/nekorosys.github.io/docs/about.md

 ## Buy me some Coffee!

 It'd be really appreciated if you support me by <a href="{{ site.kofi }}" target="_blank">buying me a cup of coffee</a>.
-This will help motivate myself to do better, provide services of better quality, and achieve goals from furthr beyond! (っ＾▿＾)っ
+This will help motivate myself to do better, provide services of better quality, and achieve goals from further beyond! (っ＾▿＾)っ